 Believe it or not, Skippy has been in grocery stores even longer than Jif, starting in 1933, smack-dab in the middle of the Great Depression.
 While the company has gone through plenty of ebbs-and-flows over many decades, it remains a contender for PB-loving families.

 Lost boys and imaginative children alike choose Peter Pan, the original peanut butter brand founded in 1928.
-More than 90 years later, it’s still the fourth-ranking choice among Americans, at 45.16 million strong, according to the survey.
-Perhaps it’s the creamy spread, the crunchy bite, or the plethora of options that make folks feel like they’re flying to never-never-yum-land when they lick their spoon.
+More than 90 years later, it's still the fourth-ranking choice among Americans, at 45.15 million strong, according to the survey.
+Perhaps it's the creamy spread, the crunchy bite, or the plethora of options that make folks feel like they're flying to never-never-yum-land when they lick their spoons.

-Though there’s do denying Nutella (and its many store brand knockoffs) have a cult-like following, for those looking for a high-protein snack, this may not be the right choice.
+Though there's no denying Nutella (and its many store brand knockoffs) has a cult-like following, for those looking for a high-protein snack, this may not be the right choice.
 A serving of Nutella has just two grams of protein, which is less than you'd find in traditional peanut butter.

 Fun fact: Smucker's was founded as a jelly and jam company in 1897, making it the oldest contender in the survey.
 As they grew, they expanded to include peanut butter, and eventually, the PB&J-in-one-jar "Goober" combo.
 The J.M.
 Smucker Company owns Jif, too, so it's no wonder the famous jelly landed on this list.

-When the Planter’s name started circulating around the country, people couldn’t get enough of their salty peanuts in the shell.
-As business boomed, so did their product selection, prompting them to introduce peanut butter in the 1950s.
+When the Planters name started circulating around the country, people couldn't get enough of the brand's salty peanuts in the shell.
+As business boomed, so did their product selection, prompting the company to introduce peanut butter in the 1950s.

-Today, Planter's is known for having a saltier taste than other brands, which is just what 7.47 million Americans appreciate, according to the survey's findings.
+Today, Planters is known for having a saltier taste than other brands, which is just what 7.1 million Americans appreciate, according to the survey's findings.